The Best Things to Do in Reus, Spain

 Gaudì Centre Reus at Plaça del Mercadal

 If you’re in Reus, you should definitely try a vermouth.
 The white wine mixed with herbs and sugar is the traditional drink of the city.
-In the 19th century, vermouth and the trade with it brought wealth to the city.
+In the 19th century, vermouth and the trade in it brought wealth to the town.
 Around Reus today there are still eight different vermouth producers.

 Wooden barrels with vermouth in Reus, Spain